Solving Quantified Modal Logic Problems by Translation to Classical Logics: Introduction

-The goals of this work are: \begin{enumerate} \item Test the process of translating first-order modal logic problems into higher-order logic using a shallow embedding. \item Evaluate multiple higher-order ATP systems' abilities to solve the higher-order logic problems. \item Roughly compare the performance of native modal logic ATP systems with the embedding approach. \end{enumerate} The first goal provides feedback regarding the process, ensuring that the classical higher-order logic problems faithfully reflect the original non-classical modal logic problems.
+Extending earlier work~\cite{SS+23}, the goals of this work are: \begin{enumerate} \item Test the process of translating first-order modal logic problems into classical first- and higher-order logic using a shallow embedding. \item Evaluate multiple first- and higher-order ATP systems' abilities to solve the embedded modal logic problems. \item Compare the performance of native modal logic ATP systems with the embedding approach. \end{enumerate} The first goal provides feedback regarding the process, ensuring that the classical first- and higher-order logic problems faithfully reflect the original non-classical modal logic problems.
 In particular, the soundness and practicality of this translation process is tested by a mutual comparison of prover results; discrepancies in prover results would indicate potential errors.
-The second goal provides information about which higher-order ATP systems can be most effectively used as a backend in a tool chain that solves modal logic problems by translation to higher-order logic.
+The second goal provides information about which first- and higher-order ATP systems can be most effectively used as a backend in a tool chain that solves modal logic problems by translation to first- resp.\ higher-order logic.
 The third goal provides an interesting evaluation of the efficacy of the embedding approach in comparison to reasoning directly in modal logic.

-The remainder of this paper is structured as follows: Section~\ref{Prelim} briefly introduces modal logic, the QMLTP library, and higher-order logic.
-Section~\ref{TPTPLanguages} introduces the TPTP languages that have been used in this work for encoding the modal logic problems and their corresponding higher-order translations.
-Section~\ref{Embedding} describes how non-classical logic problems can be translated to classical higher-order logic problems, with a particular emphasis on modal logic as used in the QMLTP.
+The remainder of this article is structured as follows: Section~\ref{Prelim} briefly introduces modal logic, the QMLTP library, and higher-order logic.
+Section~\ref{TPTPLanguages} introduces the TPTP languages that have been used in this work for encoding the modal logic problems and their corresponding translations to classical logic.
+Section~\ref{Embedding} describes how non-classical logic problems can be translated to classical first- and higher-order logic problems, with a particular emphasis on modal logic as used in the QMLTP.
 Section~\ref{Evaluation} describes the experimental setup, and the results of the evaluation.
-A performance comparison with native modal logic ATP systems is provided.\footnote{ All the problems and results are available from the QMLTP directory of the TPTP World's non-classical logic Github repository at \\ \href{https://github.com/TPTPWorld/NonClassicalLogic}{\tt https://github.com/TPTPWorld/NonClassicalLogic}.} Section~\ref{Conclusion} concludes.
+A performance comparison with native modal logic ATP systems is provided.
+Section~\ref{Conclusion} concludes and sketches further work.